Namecheap Review: Robust, Low-Cost Web Hosting for Bloggers

 - At least 25GB of disk space and at least 1000GB of bandwidth.

-You also get a 99.9% uptime guarantee, unlimited hosted domains and subdomains, email accounts and webmail for your clients, a cPanel control panel for your clients, and pretty much everything else you would find in the shared hosting plans.
+You also get a 99.9% uptime guarantee, unlimited hosted domains and subdomains, email accounts and webmail for your clients, a cPanel control panel for your clients, and most other perks you would expend to find in generic shared hosting plans.

 Apps and Domains